plantuml-stdlib/Archimate-PlantUML/README.md

 !endif
 ```

-_Note: using `!includeurl` on a `https://raw.githubusercontent.com/plantuml-stdlib/Archimate-PlantUML/master/Archimate.puml` **may** not work, because that file by default relies on the built-in themes, and the latest version on `master` can expect different theme settings._
+_Note: using `!include` on `https://raw.githubusercontent.com/plantuml-stdlib/Archimate-PlantUML/master/dist/plantuml-stdlib/stdlib/archimate/Archimate.puml` **may** not work, because that file by default relies on the built-in themes, which may not be compatible with the latest version of `Archimate.puml` on `master`._

 ## Usage
 After you have included `Archimate.puml` you can use the defined macros for ArchiMate elements.